 Stick with what works

-My kid loves Laumeier and has been attending this camp since she was old enough to start the half-day program.
-Next year she will attend the 2-week intensive for teen campers (How did that happen?)
-Laumeier offers the perfect blend of her favorite things, art and nature.
-We are members so we get that discount.
-Same with the Magic House—she loves it, we are members, and the location and is fairly convenient.
+My kid loved Laumeier and attended from as soon as she was old enought to start the half-day program, to when she aged out.
+Laumeier offered the perfect blend of her favorite things, art and nature.
+Same with the Magic House—she loved it, we were members, and the location was fairly convenient.
 Two more weeks, out of the way.
-These are tried and true and are the foundation of our summer.
-(Update – MADE, the Magic House’s satellite location in U. City, now offers Tech, Makers, and Art Camps)
+These were tried and true and were the foundation of our summer.

 Don’t be afraid to try something new